GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 There's a few custom properties here. `_CurveAmount` will determine the height of $$P_2$$ as a fraction of the height of the mesh.
 Both `_Angle` and `_CurveDir` will be used to determine $$P_3$$ as described above.
 This leaves `_MeshData`, that will contain the origin of the mesh (in the `xyz` coordinates) and the height of the mesh (in the `w` coordinate).
 We'll fill `_MeshData` manually for now, but in Sprawl these values are computed and fed to the shader via a C# script. _Actually, these properties are part of a [Material Property Block](https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.html), so that each building instance can be controlled uniquely._

-Now we'll modify our surface subshader to use a new custom vertex program
+Now we'll modify our surface shader to use a new custom vertex program.

 {% highlight glsl %}
 // Inside the surface shader subprogram
-#pragma surface surf Standard vertex:vert
+#pragma surface surf Standard vertex:vert // <- Note the added vertex directive
 #pragma target 3.0

 #include "Bezier.cginc"